lyteword/kjv/luke/chapter-7.md

 <sup>39</sup> Now when the Pharisee which had bidden him saw *it*, he spake within himself, saying, This man, if he were a prophet, would have known who and what manner of woman *this is* that toucheth him: for she is a sinner.

-<sup>40</sup> And Jesus answering said unto him, Simon , I have somewhat to say unto thee .
+<sup>40</sup> And Jesus answering said unto him, Simon, I have somewhat to say unto thee.
 And he saith, Master, say on.

-<sup>41</sup> There was a certain creditor which had two debtors : the one owed five hundred pence , and the other fifty .
+<sup>41</sup> There was a certain creditor which had two debtors: the one owed five hundred pence, and the other fifty.

-<sup>42</sup> And when they had nothing to pay , he frankly forgave them both .
-Tell me therefore , which of them will love him most ?
+<sup>42</sup> And when they had nothing to pay, he frankly forgave them both.
+Tell me therefore, which of them will love him most?

 <sup>43</sup> Simon answered and said, I suppose that *he*, to whom he forgave most.
-And he said unto him, Thou hast rightly judged .
+And he said unto him, Thou hast rightly judged.

-<sup>44</sup> And he turned to the woman, and said unto Simon, Seest thou this woman ?
-I entered into thine house , thou gavest me no water for my feet : but she hath washed my feet with tear s, and wiped *them* with the hairs of her head .
+<sup>44</sup> And he turned to the woman, and said unto Simon, Seest thou this woman?
+I entered into thine house, thou gavest me no water for my feet: but she hath washed my feet with tear s, and wiped *them* with the hairs of her head.

-<sup>45</sup> Thou gavest me no kiss : but this woman since the time I came in hath not ceased to kiss my feet .
+<sup>45</sup> Thou gavest me no kiss: but this woman since the time I came in hath not ceased to kiss my feet.

-<sup>46</sup> My head with oil thou didst not anoint : but this woman hath anointed my feet with ointment .
+<sup>46</sup> My head with oil thou didst not anoint: but this woman hath anointed my feet with ointment.

-<sup>47</sup> Wherefore I say unto thee , Her sins , which are many , are forgiven ; for she loved much : but to whom little is forgiven , *the same* loveth little .
+<sup>47</sup> Wherefore I say unto thee, Her sins, which are many, are forgiven; for she loved much: but to whom little is forgiven, *the same* loveth little.

-<sup>48</sup> And he said unto her, Thy sins are forgiven .
+<sup>48</sup> And he said unto her, Thy sins are forgiven.

 <sup>49</sup> And they that sat at meat with him began to say within themselves, Who is this that forgiveth sins also?

-<sup>50</sup> And he said to the woman, Thy faith hath saved thee ; go in peace .
+<sup>50</sup> And he said to the woman, Thy faith hath saved thee; go in peace.